One- and two-qubit gate infidelities due to motional errors in trapped ions and electrons: Theory

 If this factorization is straightforward, we can immediately rewrite Eq.~(\ref{eq:initial_fn}) as:

 We can, subsequently, Taylor expand $\hat{U}_{e}$, and determine the leading-order correction to $\mathcal{F}_{n}$ due to $\hat{H}_{e}$.
 When it is not straightforward to factor $\hat{U}_{t}$, we transform into the interaction picture with respect to $\hat{H}_{g}$, then use $2^{\text{nd}}$-order time-dependent perturbation theory to approximate $\hat{U}_{e}$.
-A similar technique was used in Ref.~\cite{haddadfarshi_2016}.
+Similar techniques have been used before Ref.~\cite{ball_2014, haddadfarshi_2016}, and date back to work on NMR \cite{haeberlen_1968,ernst_1987}.
 The interaction picture Hamiltonian is given by:

 Upon doing this, we can determine the time-propagator for a system acting under a small $\hat{H}_{I}$ for a time $t_{g}$ by using $2^{\text{nd}}$-order time-dependent perturbation theory:

 Transforming out of the interaction picture, this gives: